-Typically, the department will contact you (and your spouse, if filing jointly) if there are any questions or concerns about your tax return.
-If you wish to allow the department to discuss your tax return with someone else (e.g. the person who prepared it, a relative or friend, etc.), you will need to complete this area.
+Typically, DOR will contact you (and your spouse, if filing jointly) if there are any questions or concerns about your tax return.
+If you wish to allow DOR to discuss your tax return with someone else (e.g. the person who prepared it, a relative or friend, etc.), you will need to complete this area.

-First, you must check the "Yes" box, which follows the sentence, "I authorize the department to discuss my tax return with my personal representative."
+First, you must check the "Yes" box, which follows the sentence, "I authorize DOR to discuss my tax return with my personal representative."